hopplajs/hoppla/README.md

 ```

 ### local inline per file
-Coming back to the helloworld.txt file from the Basics chapter.
+Coming back to the helloworld.txt.hop.ejs file from the Basics chapter.
 Its content can look like this:

 ```